lexer/injektor/README.md

 ```

 You should think of `Modules` as "fancy factories".
-Actual dependency resolution is done by `Injector`s.
+The actual dependency resolution is done by `Injector`s.

 `Injector` is responsible for dependency resolution and scoping of your instances.

-At the moment only single (god) `Injector` is supported.
+At the moment, only a single `Injector` is supported.

-*In future I'm planning to add child injectors for [on demand modules](https://developer.android.com/guide/app-bundle/playcore) support
+*In the future, I'm planning to add child injectors for [on demand modules](https://developer.android.com/guide/app-bundle/playcore) support
-It doesn't mean that you cannot use library for multi modular app.*
+It doesn't mean that you cannot use the library for a multi modular app.*

 ```kotlin
 val injector = Injector.create(modules = listof(LoggerModule(), CoffeeMakerModule(), HeaterModule()))